-There are credit cards are available for high school students.
-But until you’re 21 years old, you’ll have to meet one of two requirements.
-You’ll have to have an income, one that demonstrates your ability to pay back the debt.
-Or, have a co-signer at least 21 years old on the application.
-The co-signer agrees to assume responsibility for your account, meaning they’re liable for any of your unpaid debt.
+There are several credit cards you can get if you are a high school student and you are at least 18 years old.
+But until you are 21 years old, you need to either have a proof of steady income that demonstrates your ability to pay back the debt, or have a co-signer who is at least 21 years old on the application.
+For the latter, the co-signer agrees to assume responsibility for your account, meaning they’re liable for any of your unpaid debt.

 These requirements are mandated under the Credit Card Act of 2009.
 Its intent is to prevent teenagers and young adults from running up credit card debts they can’t pay back.
 So, if you’re under 21 and have the income or a co-signer, you have a number of credit card options to help you begin building credit.